tritonJS826/masters-way/mw-chat-bff/apiAutogenerated/general/docs/MwServerInternalSchemasAIGenerateTopicsForTrainingPayload.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetFullParentTopicDescription

+`func (o *MwServerInternalSchemasAIGenerateTopicsForTrainingPayload) GetFullParentTopicDescription() string`

+GetFullParentTopicDescription returns the FullParentTopicDescription field if non-nil, zero value otherwise.

+### GetFullParentTopicDescriptionOk

+`func (o *MwServerInternalSchemasAIGenerateTopicsForTrainingPayload) GetFullParentTopicDescriptionOk() (*string, bool)`

+GetFullParentTopicDescriptionOk returns a tuple with the FullParentTopicDescription field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFullParentTopicDescription

+`func (o *MwServerInternalSchemasAIGenerateTopicsForTrainingPayload) SetFullParentTopicDescription(v string)`

+SetFullParentTopicDescription sets FullParentTopicDescription field to given value.

+### HasFullParentTopicDescription

+`func (o *MwServerInternalSchemasAIGenerateTopicsForTrainingPayload) HasFullParentTopicDescription() bool`

+HasFullParentTopicDescription returns a boolean if a field has been set.

+### SetFullParentTopicDescriptionNil

+`func (o *MwServerInternalSchemasAIGenerateTopicsForTrainingPayload) SetFullParentTopicDescriptionNil(b bool)`

+ SetFullParentTopicDescriptionNil sets the value for FullParentTopicDescription to be an explicit nil

+### UnsetFullParentTopicDescription
+`func (o *MwServerInternalSchemasAIGenerateTopicsForTrainingPayload) UnsetFullParentTopicDescription()`

+UnsetFullParentTopicDescription ensures that no value is present for FullParentTopicDescription, not even an explicit nil
 ### GetGoal

 `func (o *MwServerInternalSchemasAIGenerateTopicsForTrainingPayload) GetGoal() string`